Private employers in Nevada have a strict deadline for giving former employees their final paycheck:

 Call a Nevada labor law attorney…

 Does your former boss still owe you your last paycheck?
 Or was your boss late in getting the paycheck to you?
-Then call our Las Vegas employment law attorneys for a FREE consult.
+Then call our Las Vegas employment law attorneys for a free consultation.
 We may be able to file a lawsuit and fight for not only your final wages but hefty punitive damages as well.

 Work in California?
 See our article on California final wage payment laws.